simonswiss/baby-names-react-hooks/LESSON_DETAILS.md

 - The state value we are holding in the `Search` component needs to also be available in the `NamesList` component
 - One way to share a piece of state across multiple components is to "elevate" it to a common parent component.
 - In our case, we're going to elevate the `searchValue` state to the App.js component, which is the common parent.
+- Let's import `useState` in our App.js file, and define our `searchValue` and `setSearchValue` here in the App component.
+This App component will now be responsible to keep track of the search field value.
+The next step will be to pass this state to the children component

+### LESSON_08

+- We have a `searchValue` state here, and we need to share it with the `Search` and `NamesList` components.
+- The way you pass state down in React is via props.
+- Let's start with the `Search` component
+- We will add a searchValue props, and a setSearchValue prop
+- Now, in the search component, we can receive these props, and use them instead of the local state defined earlier
+- Let's remove the useState hook call and import.
+- The input field still works, but the state for this search value now lives in the App component.
+- Let's handle the NamesList component next
+- This one only needs the value, not the updater: `searchValue equals searchValue`
+- in the `names-list` component, we can now receive this prop.
+- Let's verify that we can read the value with a quick extra <li> tag
+- it works!